 Caroline Walsh opened Archipelago Bakery in December 2013, after a background that includes helping set up and working as head chef at Loudon's Cafe & Bakery, training at Bread Matters and a head chef role at the Fruitmarket Cafe.
 Now she works full-time selling her artisan bread, cakes and savouries to retail and wholesale customers, using organic Shipton Mill flour and local ingredients where possible – she uses extra veg in her carrot cake, sweet potato brownies and parsnip, maple syrup & pecan cake, for example, to add natural sweetness, and foraged elderberries and brambles when seasonal.
 Breads include several sourdoughs, olive oil focaccia with toppings like thyme and roasted mushrooms or black olive and rosemary, and the best-selling Combine Harvester seeded loaf.
 Walsh does a good range of vegan and free-from baking, including gluten and dairy-free bread, gluten-free brownies, sugar-free banana bread (made with agave syrup), lots of gluten-free cakes and some 'free from everything' options: a date and banana loaf, fruit cake or flapjack free from eggs, dairy, wheat, gluten, sugar and nuts.
 Local deliveries are made on Mondays, Wednesdays and Saturdays, or orders can be made any day for collection (bar Sundays).

-- Notable dish: Miller's sourdough bread
+- Notable dish: Bread and cakes

 - Provides: Vegetarian options (at least ¼ main courses), Children's portions, Wheelchair access, Outdoor tables, Free wi-fi